omega8cc/boa/docs/FILES-SYMLINK.md

 `fix-drupal-site-symlinks.sh --site=<clone> --force-unshare` run once space is available.

+If the clone reuses a name whose store was left behind by an earlier site of the same name, that stale store is archived aside first (see *Orphan / ghost detection and stale-store archiving*), so the clone never collides with it.

 ## Disk space and filesystems

 Both local and attached/extra filesystems are supported.
 Before moving or copying